Cipher Decoding - Encoding Tools

 Why Learn About Ciphers?

 Understanding classical ciphers provides a foundation for learning about modern cryptography.
-They're also commonly used in puzzle games, escape rooms, geocaching, and educational settings.
+Seeing how substitution and transposition work — and how easily they can be broken — helps explain why modern algorithms like AES combine both techniques (and much more) to achieve real security.
+Classical ciphers are also commonly used in puzzle games, escape rooms, geocaching, and educational settings.
 Whether you're a puzzle enthusiast, a student, or just curious about secret codes, these tools will help you encode and decode messages quickly and easily.

 Security Notice